MarcosMod09/100hires-portfolio/README.md

 # Portfolio Project — King Joshua Marcos

+---

+## Chosen Topic

+AI-Powered SEO Content Production

+This topic was selected because it combines:
+- AI tools
+- scalable content systems
+- and real-world demand for growth in B2B SaaS

+The research focuses on how experts use AI, content, and outbound strategies to generate pipeline and drive growth.

+---

+## Project Overview

+This project analyzes 10 experts in outbound, sales, and growth to identify patterns that drive real pipeline.

+The goal was not just to collect content, but to synthesize it into a practical outbound system that can be used in real-world B2B SaaS environments.

+The output includes:
+- Expert research (LinkedIn + YouTube)
+- Key patterns across experts
+- A structured outbound playbook
+- Practical outreach templates

+---

+## Outbound Playbook

+I synthesized insights from 10 experts into a structured outbound system covering targeting, messaging, execution, and scaling.

+See full playbook here:
+/research/other/outreach-playbook.md

+---

 ## Tools Installed
 - **Cursor IDE** — My primary development environment for building and maintaining ModlyAI
 - **Claude Code** — Used for reasoning, debugging, and structuring logic